 Remoteness

-In 2020–21, people living in Inner regional areas had higher age-standardised rates of hospitalisation due to drowning and submersion than people living in Major cities (Figure 5) (Data table A9).
+In 2021–22, the rate of hospitalisation due to drowning and submersion for people living in Outer regional areas was 1.5 times the rate of those living in Major cities (age-standardised) (Figure 5) (Data table A9).
 Rates of death are not compared here due to small numbers.

 This is a column graph of hospitalisations by each of the 5 remoteness categories for males, females and persons.
 The reader can choose to display age-standardised rate per 100,000 population or number.